 Best Dance Club

-Dance Club Finalists: theLOFT, Myth Nightclub
+Dance Club Favorites: theLOFT, Myth Nightclub

 Lest ye faire Northeast Floridian think that our readers have gone all-kuntry, all the time, for some time now Mavericks Live has been throwing it down with rock, rap, reggae and, yes, country music.
 So be you a line-dancin’ fool, a Stomp the Yard dance-off master, or just feel like shakin’ that tush with your pals, Mavericks at the Jacksonville Landing has a show that will set your feet on fire.
 Just don’t get white girl wasted—it’s easy to get lost in this large, dark space.
 Not that we’d know.
 (We know.)

 Best Comedy Club

 Favorites: The Comedy Club of Jacksonville, Hourglass Pub, Gypsy Cab Co.

 Since 2006, The Comedy Zone has practically swept this category, so we know FW readers are a humor-lovin’ herd.
 The Zone throws some big names onstage: Shawn Wayans, Funnymaine, John Witherspoon, Carlos Mencia.
 And every New Year’s Eve, it’s nonstop hilarity plus food, drinks, fun … it’s in the Got to Go zone.
 Best of all, old friends come back from time to time to make us laugh anew—Grandma Lee, we’re lookin’ at you, babe!

 Favorites: Gold Club, The New Solid Gold Club